 Recommend allopurinol instead of febuxostat for most chronic gout patients

-AS A PHARMACIST, you'll hear about an advocacy group pushing for withdrawal of the gout med febuxostat (Uloric, Xanthistop) due to concerns it increases mortality.
+As a pharmacist, you'll hear about an advocacy group pushing for withdrawal of the gout med febuxostat (Uloric, Xanthistop) due to concerns it increases mortality.
 FDA adds Boxed Warning for increased risk of death with gout medicine Uloric (febuxostat), available at: https://www.fda.gov/drugs/drug-safety-and-availability/fda-adds-boxed-warning-increased-risk-death-gout-medicine-uloric-febuxostat.

 We know patients with gout are already at elevated cardiovascular risk.
 Early studies signaled a higher risk of cardiovascular events in patients on febuxostat compared to allopurinol, so FDA required a safety trial.
 Now the results are in.
 For every 91 gout patients with cardiovascular (CV) disease treated with febuxostat instead of allopurinol for about 3 years, one will die from CV-related causes.
 But the findings have limitations and it's too soon to say why febuxostat would increase mortality.